Adventure-Cards/0xAdventuresLoose/README.md

 ![Github Actions](https://github.com/abigger87/0xAdventuresLoose/workflows/Tests/badge.svg)

 0xAdventuresLoose is an ERC-1155 contract which allows you to:
-1. Open your [Loot bags](https://www.lootrng.com/) and mint 8 ERC-1155 tokens, corresponding to each item in the bag
+1. Open your [Adventure Decks](https://www.adventureloose.com/) and mint 45 ERC-1155 tokens, corresponding to each item in the bag
 2. Re-assemble your ERC721 bag by giving back the ERC-1155 tokens to the contract